 If you or a loved one is in recovery from addiction, an important part of the recovery process is learning how to avoid relapse.
-Discover healthy coping skills and strategies and reach out to Soledad House for addiction treatment today.
+Discover healthy coping skills and strategies and reach out to Soledad House for life skills training for addiction treatment today.

 Why Is Avoiding Relapse Important?

 Relapse occurs when someone who is in recovery from drug or alcohol addiction uses again.
 While this can be a setback on the road to lasting sobriety, it does not mean that this individual is a failure.
 It’s possible to continue recovery after a relapse and start to heal again.

 However, it’s also crucial to try to avoid relapse.
 This is because relapse can be dangerous.
 If someone has stopped using drugs for a long period of time, their body will not have the same level of tolerance it did previously.
 If they try to use the same amount of drugs they did before getting sober, they are at risk of overdosing.
 For this reason, those in recovery should learn techniques for avoiding relapse.